KorbinianKuhn/ramses-auth/README.md

 - `aud` - Define the audience that has to exist in the tokens `aud` claim.
 - `azp` - Define the authorized party that has to exist in the tokens `azp` claim.
+- `isValidCallback {function}` - Add a custom function that will be executed for validation.
+The function receives the payload of the decoded token as an argument.

 Example: